RobertTalbert/calculus/201-assessment.md

 # Assessment plan

+## 3D approach

+General areas that will be asssessed, and how:

+1. **Basic skill mastery**
+  - *Learning Target assessments*: Given as take-home assessments ala McNulty at regular intervals; students can also schedule live oral tests (with restrictions to keep scheduling sane)
+  - *WeBWorK*: Three sets per week of 5, 5, and 10 questions each.
+End-of-week set contains review from previous weeks.
+Maybe reduce this down to two sets of 8 problems each?
+(If I did this, then 16 points x 12 modules = 192 points.
+Scale from 180 in that case.)
+2. **Fluency with applying basic skills**
+  - *Application/Extension Problem sets (AEP)*: Mini-projects calling for students to do authentic application or extension of basic ideas.
+Formal writeups.
+Graded EMRN.
+Post at least one per module, as many as I can dream up.
+Some can be counted for LT mastery.
+Single deadline/quota system with incentive dates for turn in.
+3. **Engagement with the course and learning community**
+  - *Engagement credits*: Includes anything I deem to be useful for keeping students engaged:
+    - Pre-class work (24 points)
+    - Post-class work (48 points)
+    - Good addition to Campuswire
+    - Surveys (esp. informal feedback)
+  - Set this up so that it's basically impossible to get A level work without turning in most/all of the pre and post class work; or specify what A-level work looks like for each of these

+---

+**Everything below here is old**

 ## Individual assessments

 + Guided Practice -- due Sunday and Tuesday 11:59pm; preparation for upcoming module parts.
 Graded Pass/No Pass on basis of completeness, effort, and meeting the deadline.
 Plan on 24 of these.